 Two big misses in this area:

-The site-specific list is trickier because there are many drugs considered HD that you will never use and it is confusing to staff to have such a long list.
-The site-specific list, though, must include drugs listed by NIOSH (linked in "Helpful Resources" below).
+It must include drugs listed by NIOSH (linked in "Helpful Resources" below).
 As you get new drugs in they should be checked against the NIOSH list to see if they should be classified as hazardous.

 Studies have demonstrated trace contamination of manufacturer containers so it is a good idea to wipe bottles down with deactivating wipes prior to putting them on the shelf.
 This just provides an extra layer of protection in the case that a hazardous drug mistakenly gets put in the non-hazardous area, handled without gloves, etc.